algorandfoundation/algokit-cli/docs/cli/index.md

 ### -a, --alias <alias>
 Alias for the address.
-Required if output is “alias”.
+Required if output is "alias".

 ### --file-path <output_file_path>
 File path where to dump the output.
-Required if output is “file”.
+Required if output is "file".

 ### -f, --force
-Allow overwriting an aliases without confirmation, if output option is ‘alias’.
+Allow overwriting an aliases without confirmation, if output option is 'alias'.

 ### Arguments